splittque/Trolled/README.md

 ![Alt text](.gif/forgif.gif)

 ### How-To-Use
-1. Download the plugin
+1. Download the plugin.
-2. Start server with this plugin
+2. Start server with this plugin.
-3. Stop or restart the server for the configuration files to appear
+3. Stop or restart the server for the configuration files to appear.
-4. Configure the plugin
+4. Configure the plugin.
-5. Done!

 ---